Attendance and Punctuality

 Mums, Dads and Carers are responsible in law for ensuring that their children attend the school at which they are registered, regularly and punctually, in the best condition possible to learn.
 The information below clarifies our attendance expectations.

-If your child is absent from school, please contact us with the reason by 8.30am on the first day of absence (press 2 when ringing the school telephone number and leave a message); please confirm this in writing on your child’s return.
-It is the Headteacher’s decision as to whether this absence is authorised or not.
+If your child is absent from school, please contact us with the reason by 8.30am on the first day of absence (press 2 when ringing the school telephone number and leave a message).
+Please call on every morning of absence.
+It is the Principal's decision as to whether this absence is authorised or not.
 In most cases, absence is regarded as genuine and marked as authorised on the register.

-Classroom doors are open between 8.50 and 8.55am to allow a phased entrance for all children.
-All classsroom doors are closed at 8.55am (this ties with the closing of the main gates).
+Classroom doors are open at 8.50 am to allow entrance for all children.
+All classroom doors are closed at 8.55am (this ties with the closing of the main gates).

 As a school, we will follow up any persistent lateness, unauthorised absence and pupils with low levels of attendance.
 Our registers are inspected regularly by our Attendance Improvement Officer to ensure mums, dads/carers fulfil their legal responsibility of making sure their child(ren) attend school regularly and punctually.
 Letters will be issued to mums, dads/carers whose children have been absent less than 90% in any term.